Don’t give up hope.

-When you read my memoir Birthed this fall (and you can start to pre-order it now!), I believe you’ll gleam from the pages that no matter how many times Kevin and I got beat down in our fertility/ adoption journey, we never gave up hope to be parents.
+If you’ve read my book, Birthed, I believe you gleamed from the pages that no matter how many times Kevin and I got beat down in our fertility/ adoption journey, we never gave up hope to be parents.
 Never.

 There were times when we wanted to– for the pain of our broken hearts was just too much to bear.